Organ-on-a-Chip Network and Emulate Proof of Concept Awards

-The total initiative, generously supported by Emulate, consists of approximately £100k of funding which is being used to support multiple research projects providing access to £120,000 of state-of-the-art organ-chip technology available at the The Queen Mary-Emulate Organs on Chips Centre.
+The total initiative, generously supported by Emulate, consists of approximately £100k of funding which is being used to support multiple research projects providing access to £120,000 of state-of-the-art organ-chip technology available at The Queen Mary+Emulate Organs-on-Chips Centre.

 Emulate’s platform has been adopted by 10 of the top 25 biopharmaceutical companies, by U.S. governmental agencies, and by academic research centres worldwide and provides an exciting opportunity for members of the UK Organ-on-a-chip Network to engage with this technology.